Table of Contents

 Amendment

-In the coalition agreement negotiated by the CDU, CSU and SPD after the 2013 general election, a "comprehensive revision" of the Prostitution Act was announced.
+The Prostitution Act will undergo a "comprehensive revision," according to the coalition agreement that the CDU, CSU, and SPD negotiated after the 2013 general election.
 In this context, the legal basis for the control of prostitution sites by the regulatory authorities should be improved.
 In the same section of the coalition agreement, albeit without a direct legal link to the Prostitution Act, the governing parties also announced measures against forced prostitution and trafficking.
 Thus, the victims should be better protected and corresponding offenders punished more consistently.
 In the future, action should also be taken against people "who knowingly and wilfully exploit the predicament of victims of trafficking and forced prostitution and abuse them for sexual acts".

 In September 2016, the Prostitute Protection Act was passed, which introduced a compulsory registration for prostitutes, a compulsory permit for the prostitution industry and other regulations, such as regular, compulsory health advice and use of condoms.